 Professionals involved in the justice system need to develop an understanding of FASD.
 Early and effective intervention may prevent further harm to others, or the imposition of orders on a person who has a FASD who is unable to comply, or incarceration.

-If you have any questions related to this page, please contact Heather Jones or call (08) 9489 7724.
+If you have any questions related to this page, please email the FASD Hub team or call 08 6319 1824.